gitter-badger/Love.Net.EF.AutoHistory/README.md

 # Love.Net.EF.AutoHistory
-This repo contains some extension methods for Microsolft.EntityFrameworkCore to supports automate recording data changing history.
+This repo contains some extension methods for Microsoft.EntityFrameworkCore to support automatically recording data changes history.